OCCRL Staff and Affiliates

 Jason L. Taylor is an Assistant Professor in the Department of Educational Leadership and Policy at the University of Utah.
 He received his PhD in higher education from the University of Illinois at Urbana-Champaign with a research specialization in evaluation methods and concentration in public policy.
 His broad research interests are at the intersection of community college and higher education policy and educational and social inequality.
 Dr. Taylor has conducted and led several quantitative and mixed methods studies related to college readiness, developmental education, adult pathways to college, dual credit/enrollment and early college experiences, transfer policy and reverse transfer, LGBTQ students and educational access and equity.
 He is currently the Co-PI with Dr. Debra Bragg and co-leading the research agenda for the Credit When It’s Due initiative, a 15-state effort to develop and implement reverse transfer programs and policies.

+Chauntee Thrill is on the research team for the NSF Collaborative Research Grant: Transitioning Learners to Calculus in Community Colleges (TLC3) at OCCRL.
 Ms. Thrill is currently a PhD student at the University of Illinois at Urbana-Champaign in Education Policy, Organization, and Leadership where she studies Higher Education.
 Ms. Thrill received her MEd in Higher Education Administration from Mercer University and MBA from the University of Maryland University College.
 Her research focuses on developmental education in the community college, and issues of access and success for minority student populations.
 Prior to pursuing her doctorate degree, Ms. Thrill worked for 10 years in Enrollment Services.

 Angel Luis Velez

 Angel Luis Velez is a Ph.D. student in Education Policy, Organization, and Leadership with concentrations in History of Education and Latina/o Studies.
 Broadly speaking, his research interests explore notions of citizenship, racial formation, and Latina/o higher education history.
 Angel was born and raised in Puerto Rico and have lived in Chicago, Boston, and Champaign.
 He enjoys spending time with family, reading books, and watching movies.
+Mr. Velez is on the research team for the Transfer and the Undergraduate STEM Pipeline at Two-year Hispanic Serving Institutions project.

 J. Luke Wood